dcfvg/diapaudio/README.md

 3. **Drop the folder or ZIP** - Drag and drop the entire folder or a ZIP archive into the browser window

 The app will generate a synchronized slideshow you can play, navigate, and export.

+**Tip:** Keeping your recorder, camera, and phone on the same time makes syncing effortless.

 **Note:** ZIP files with any compression method are fully supported thanks to [zip.js](https://gildas-lormeau.github.io/zip.js/).